 On 23rd June 2016, 51.9% of the British population voted to leave the European Union (EU).
 Since then, the UK government has been negotiating with the EU to reach a deal on the future of the relationship.
-Regardless of whether a deal is struck, the UK will leave the EU on 29th March 2019.
-The UK will then enter into a two-year transition period.
-No matter the size of your business or what sector you operate in, it is crucial you consider the legal, regulatory, political, economic and market changes, while remaining aware of competitor and consumer behaviour in this uncertain climate.
+The UK was supposed to leave the EU on 29th March 2019.
+Yet, a deal has not been made betweeen the UK and EU.
+Therefore, the EU has extended Brexit until 31st October 2019.
+This means that between now and then, the UK must reach a deal otherwise it will leave the EU without a deal.
 Given the uncertainty surrounding Brexit and climate of immense change, businesses have the opportunity to innovate and break into new markets.
 How can you prepare for Brexit?
 What opportunities can your business grasp?
 What challenges will your business face?
 How can you overcome them?
 Our whitepaper breaks down the complexity of Brexit for you and helps you discover what you should be doing now.
 Download today to receive your eight-step 'Brexit audit' checklist.